This is an overview of your email communication permissions. If you’d like to know more about how we

 Our Privacy Preference portal provides an overview of the email and privacy preferences for products that we have connected to the email address used for login.
 If you would like to change the preferences you see there, follow the directions below.

 To change email preferences, scroll to the bottom of an email received from Avast and click the Unsubscribe link.
-Or, you may visit the Avast unsubscribe service page and enter your email address.

 To change privacy preferences, go to the settings of your Avast product and locate Privacy settings.

 Using the Privacy Preference Portal